Skip to sidebar after main content

 Lost and Found

-Lost and Found items are kept near the User Services Desk on the ground floor of the Library.
+Lost and Found items are kept near the User Services Desk on the second floor of the Library.
 Patrons may claim an item by accurately describing the item, and where they lost it to staff at the User Services Desk.
 For valuable items, patrons are also asked to sign and date a claim form.

 Accessibility

-Page Owner: Dillon Moore
+Page Owner: Leigh Brunet

 Page Feedback

-Last Updated: May 1, 2024 2:07pm
+Last Updated: